the-bipu/jobs-tracker/README.md

 - Track applications immediately after submitting
 - Set follow-up reminders for 1-2 weeks after applying
-- Keep detailed notes from interviews
+- Keep detailed notes from interviews in the notes field
 - Update status regularly to stay organized
-- Use analytics to identify patterns in your job search
+- Tag each application with the resume version used
+- Record referral names to follow up appropriately

 ---